Firewood and Invasive Insects

 Don't Move Firewood - You Could be Killing Our Trees!

-A REGULATION is in effect that prohibits the import of firewood into New York unless it has been heat treated to kill pests.
+A regulation (leaves DEC website) is in effect that prohibits the import of firewood into New York unless it has been heat treated to kill pests.
 The regulation also limits the transportation of untreated firewood to less than 50 miles from its source.
 Quarantines exist which further restrict firewood transportation.